jokester01au/simplecoremidi/README.md

   - Unbreak the original functionality that allowed you to create virtual endpoints
   - "hijack" ports to prevent messages from being propagated to other endpoints
+  - properly fork this repo from the original ([https://github.com/sixohsix/simplecoremidi])